radius-project/docs/docs/content/guides/author-apps/dapr/how-to-dapr-secrets/index.md

 ## Step 1: Start with a container and a Dapr sidecar

 Begin by creating a file named app.bicep, which defines a container with a Dapr state store.
-If you need a detailled explanation on how to do so, refer to the [Add a Dapr building block]({{< ref how-to-dapr-building-block >}}) tutorial.
+If you need a detailed explanation on how to do so, refer to the [Add a Dapr building block]({{< ref how-to-dapr-building-block >}}) tutorial.

 For this guide, we'll manually provision both a Redis instance and a Dapr State store component.
 This allows us to specify the Redis username in the Dapr state store, which we will later secure using a Dapr secret store.